-- (a) A full-time employee shall be entitled to either payment for each of the abovementioned public holidays or a substituted day's leave. - (b) A part-time employee shall be entitled to either payment for each of the public holidays or a substituted day's leave provided that the part-time employee would have been ordinarily rostered to work on that day had it not been a public holiday. - (c) Where a public holiday would have fallen on a Saturday or a Sunday but is substituted for another day all employees who would ordinarily have worked on such Saturday or Sunday but who are not rostered to work on such day shall be entitled to payment for the public holiday or a substituted day's leave. - (d) A part-time employee who works an average five days per week, but whose roster is not a regular Monday to Friday roster, will not be disadvantaged by the fact that a prescribed holiday falls upon a day when the employee would not be working.
-The appropriate compensation is: - an alternative day off; or - an addition of one day to annual leave; or - an additional day's wages.
+- (a) A full-time employee shall be entitled to either payment for each of the abovementioned public holidays or a substituted day's leave. - (b) A part-time employee shall be entitled to either payment for each of the public holidays or a substituted day's

+- (c) Where a public holiday would have fallen on a Saturday or a Sunday but is substituted for another day all employees who would ordinarily have worked on such Saturday or Sunday but who are not rostered to work on such day shall be entitled to payment for the public holiday or a substituted day's leave.

+- (d) A part-time employee who works an average five days per week, but whose roster is not a regular Monday to Friday roster, will not be disadvantaged by the fact that a prescribed holiday falls upon a day when the employee would not be working.
+The appropriate compensation is:

+- An alternative day off; or

+- An addition of one day to annual leave; or

+- An additional day's wages.

-For the purposes of clause 7.6.9, "day off" means the average number of hours rostered per day in the four week cycle prior to the public holiday.
+For the purposes of clause 7.6.9, "day off" shall mean the average number of hours rostered per day in the four week cycle prior to the public holiday.